-Menstrual health and sexual reproductive health rights are still some of the least talked about issues, leaving many young women around the world at risk and fearful at what is happening to their bodies.
-Please help these young girls by helping us better educate their support network of teachers and peers so that they can continue to develop with dignity!Make a Donation
+We have to tackle Menstrual Health Management because it is a barrier to education for these girls!
+Please help these young girls by helping us better educate their support network of teachers and peers so that they can develop with dignity!

 For just £5 per month help 12 schoolgirls manage their periods comfortably in school this year by giving monthly to T4U